Gospel, marriage and divorce.

 « Christ is » the everlasting Gospel « (Rev. 14.6), and He is » the same yesterday and today and forever « (Heb 13: 8), » He is constant source of novelty « (Evangelii Gaudium, 11).

 Unexpectedly here, specifically, His word and His face are « restored » in their truth and are even more worthy of being loved and accepted by all.
 The Word of Christ (Introduction to question 7) with its permanent and inexhaustible truth is always more humanly consistent/coherent and logical, just and merciful, illuminating each family and the Pastors of the Church.

 True, about marriage and his injuries, the Synod could not and cannot follow, all caution, anything else than a pastoral orientation based textually and theologically.
 By becoming aware of the unintentional mistranslation and the consequences it has had, we better understand the exact content of the Good News He came to bring and the Doctrine to be drawn from.
 The proposed direction turns then justified by the precepts made by Jesus Himself from the plan of God and his law.
 If everyone also remembers incentive words of Jesus addressed to his time deciders, some people would feel they are called to change openly believes in conscience and in peace, understanding that it is in even greater fidelity that they will take this direction that will lead changes diagnosed as necessary.

 The franchise of the Church whose Mercy can then build even more trust on Christ, Letter and Spirit, help a brave and faithful ministry, bear fruit and advance in all the Kingdom of God.

-You will find other papers more detailed about these different questions and ponts on the web site www.recherches-jesus-sources.com
+You will find other papers more detailed about these different questions and ponts on this web site.

 The Middle (Greek grammar) is a voice that expresses personal interest.